top of page

 alan@buffalospeedskating.org

 Alan joined the BSC in 2005 after being introduced to the sport by his inline speedskating friends.
-Alan became active in the club soon after, and has served the club in many capacities including on the board as the club's secretary.
-In 2014 Alan helped establish the club's highly successful Summer Training Camp program, and is currently the camp director.
-Alan has also served as meet director of the Buffalo Short Track Championships and remains active in the meet’s administration.
-As a coach, Alan especially enjoys working with our Learn to Skate Program skaters, and with our younger athletes.
+Alan became active in the club soon after and has served the club in many capacities, including on the Board as the club's Secretary.
+In 2014 Alan helped establish the club's highly successful Buffalo Summer Training Camp program and served as the Director.
+In 2024 the camps became the Adirondack Short Track Summer Training Camps and moved to their new location in Lake Placid, NY.
+Alan has also served as Meet Director of the Buffalo Short Track Championships and remains active in the Meet’s administration.
+As a coach, Alan especially enjoys working with our Learn to Skate Program skaters and with our younger athletes.
 He is also involved with our dryland training program.

-Off the ice, Alan enjoys playing squash and competes as a member of the Nardin Academy Athletic Center.
+Alan and his wife Nike, currently split their time between the U.S. and Scotland, alternating six months in each Country.
+Alan enjoys playing squash.
+In the U.S. he competes as a member of the Nardin Academy Athletic Center.
+When in Scotland Alan plays as a member of the Stirling Lawn Tennis & Squash Club, and the Bridge Of Allan Sports Club.
 Throughout his life, Alan’s had a passion for sustainable active travel and commuting.
-In the past, as a professional bicycle tour leader, Alan’s led groups internationally and across and throughout the U.S. Presently, Alan and his wife Nike, greatly enjoy long distance walking trips, so far having traveled several times to Ireland and Scotland, with many more destinations planned for the future.
-They also enjoy active water sports both above and below, spending time locally and in their travels, kayaking, paddle boarding and scuba diving.
-Weather permitting, Alan can often be seen getting around Western NY by bike, inline skate and foot.
+In the past, as a professional bicycle tour leader, Alan’s led groups internationally and across and throughout the U.S. As part of their travels, Alan and Nike greatly enjoy long-distance walking trips, so far having walked several times in Ireland and Scotland, with many more destinations planned for the future.
+They also enjoy active water sports both above and below, spending time locally and in their travels, kayaking, paddle boarding, and scuba diving.

 Necole Zayatz - US Speedskating Level 1 Coach